-How to connect or disconnect Storage Spaces in a Storage Pool on Windows 11
+How to Manage Storage Spaces in Windows 11

 This article outlines steps for managing Storage Spaces on Windows 11, including creating a storage pool, adding drives, and renaming components.
 It details how to connect/disconnect a Storage Space, making it appear/disappear in File Explorer, and addresses doing so for data access or troubleshooting without data loss.